Dodging the double whammy – ash dieback and emerald ash borer

 Agrilus convexicollis beetle

 A non-regulated invasive bark boring beetle believed to be a secondary colonist of diseased ash trees.
 It is related to the emerald ash borer (Agrilus planipennis) but is thought to be much less destructive to living trees.
+It was first discovered in the UK in 2023 in Surrey.

 Ash dieback (Hymenoscyphus fraxineus)